-Cerebral cortex damage can cause serious problems, depending on where the damage occurred.
+Cerebral cortex damage can cause serious problems, depending on the location of the injury.

-Because the cerebral cortex covers almost every lobe of the brain, damage to the cerebral cortex can lead to multiple issues, including problems with:
+Because the cerebral cortex includes almost every lobe within the brain, damage to the cerebral cortex can lead to multiple issues, including problems with:

-Today you will learn more about cerebral cortex damage and how to treat it.
+Today you will learn more about cerebral cortex damage and how it can be treated.

 What is the Cerebral Cortex?